karlssonjohan/ubuntu-on-chromebook/README.md

 ubuntu-on-chromebook
 ====================

-Some stuff for my Samsung chromebook
+Some stuff for my Samsung chromebook (SNOW PREMIER D-E 1700)

 ### Destroy ChromeOS system
-Run:
+Run the below command to destroy your system.
+Wait a few minutes and then try to run some command, the system will reboot.
+When it comes back up again it will complain about Chrome OS being missing or damaged.

 <code>sudo dd if=/dev/zero of=/dev/mmcblk0</code>